tiagocassio/Angular2-SpringBoot/README.md

 Global install
 - Install node.js
-- npm install typescript -g (installs the typescript compiler, now available as command `tsc`)
+- npm install typescript -g (installs the typescript compiler, from then on available as command `tsc`)
 - npm install gulp -g

 In frontend folder